Website Management

 Internally I keep a flat layout with

-display layout.
-If files move to a new name, search engines also reset their
+the display layout.
+If files move to a new name, search engines also reset

 While writing this I realized it was